-- Algebra I or Algebra A & B which may be taken in grades 7-8 or 8-9; - Geometry or Geometry A & B which may be taken in grades 8-9 or 9-10; - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four-unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement. - Algebra II; and - The fourth unit may be either: - A math unit approved by ADE beyond Algebra II; or
+- 9) Algebra I or Algebra A & B which may be taken in grades 7-8 or 8-9; - 10) Geometry or Geometry A & B which may be taken in grades 8-9 or 9-10;

-• A computer science flex credit may be taken in the place of a fourth math credit.
+- A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four-unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement. - 11) Algebra II; and - 12) The fourth unit may be either: - A math unit approved by DESE beyond Algebra II; or - A computer science flex credit may be taken in the place of a fourth math credit.

-Natural Science: a total of three (3) units with lab experience chosen from One unit of Biology; and either:
+Natural Science: three (3) units